Coronavirus COVID 19 Privacy Notice

 Lawful bases2 - our lawful bases for processing your personal information are:

-- where processing is necessary in order to protect the vital interests of yourself or another person (Article 6(1)(d) and 9(2)(c) GDPR);
+- where processing is necessary in order to protect the vital interests of yourself or another person (Articles 6(1)(d) and 9(2)(c) GDPR);

-- where processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in us (Article 6(1)(e) GDPR), pursuant to the Civil Contingencies Act 2004 and Civil Contingencies Act 2004 (Contingency Planning) Regulations 2005 (exercise of functions in an emergency), Local Government Act 2000 ( the promotion of the economic, social and environmental well-being of the Borough) and the Care Act 2014 (the promotion and support of an individual’s wellbeing);
+- where processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in us (Article 6(1)(e) GDPR), pursuant to the:

-- where processing is necessary for the reasons of substantial public interest (Article 9(2)(g) GDPR);
+- where processing is necessary for the reasons of substantial public interest (Article 9(2)(g) UK GDPR)

 Recital 46 of the GDPR states 'Some types of processing may serve both important grounds of public interest and the vital interests of the data subject as for instance when processing is necessary for humanitarian purposes, including for monitoring epidemics and their spread..........'